-The Twilight Zone: 5 series inspired by the original television show
+The Twilight Zone: Television series inspired by the original show

 Returning to the London stage, The Twilight Zone mystified West End audiences at the Ambassadors Theatre.
 Based on the 1950s cult television show of the same name, we take a look at future programmes inspired by the CBS television series, with the stage adaptation of The Twilight Zone set to conjure up similar levels of intrigue.